IsikcanYilmaz/stm32F4_midi_synthesizer/README.md

 # STM32F4_midi_synthesizer
 messing around with audio synthesis on an STM32F4 disco board. so far it can
+- provide a little command shell to talk to the device.
 - take in midi signals from a 5pin midi connector.
 - wavetable synthesis, sin, square, triangle waves.
-- ADSR.
+- ADSR envelope.
-- 4 sounds sound okay. needs optimizing
+- 4 sounds sound okay. needs optimizing.